KlaudiaHe/SMSCompressor/README.md

 ###
-This is a project for compressing text messages.
+This app is meant to compress text messages.